 - Need to have your wisdom teeth removed

 - Have used milder forms of sedation with no effect

 Any of the above circumstances are a viable reason for requesting IV sedation when you schedule your dental appointment.

 You will need to ask your doctor about the specific effects your sedative medication may have.
 You will need to have someone come with you to your appointment in order to drive you home.
 To begin, your dentist will check your physiological condition by monitoring your blood pressure and heart rate.
 Once the medication has been administered, your doctor will ensure that you are completely comfortable and deeply relaxed before beginning any procedures.
 Once the procedures are finished, the sedative will be allowed to wear off a bit before your travel companion is allowed to drive you home.
 You will then need to rest for the remainder of the day.

-If you have further questions about IV sedation in Redondo Beach, California, or if you would like to schedule a consultation with Dr. Barry Johnsin, Dr. Trent Westernoff, and Dr. Martin Mardirosian, call Redondo Oral Surgery today at 310-375-0514.
+If you have further questions about IV sedation in Redondo Beach, California, or if you would like to schedule a consultation with Dr. Trent Westernoff or Dr. Martin Mardirosian, call Redondo Oral Surgery today at 310-375-0514.
 We are dedicated to making your experience at our office as comfortable as possible, so we will be happy to discuss IV sedation and other options with you.